-The following table summarizes Intevac's contractual obligations as of January 2, 2016:
+The following table summarizes Intevac's contractual obligations as of December 31, 2016:

-Payments due by period Total <1 Year 1-3 Years 3-5 Years > 5 Years (in thousands) Operating lease obligations \$23,523 \$ 3,108 \$5,266 \$5,499 \$9,650 Purchase obligations and commitments 1 7,045 7,045 Other long-term liabilities ^{2,4} 1,337 1,337 Total ^{3, 4} \$31,905 \$11,490 \$5,266 \$5,499 \$9,650
+Total <1 Year 1-3 Years 3-5 Year geriod 3-5 Years > 5 Years in thousands Operating lease obligations \$20,907 \$ 2,824 \$5,642 \$5,664 \$6,777 Purchase obligations and commitments 1 8,738 8,738 Other long-term liabilities ^{2,4} 178 178 Total ^{3,4} \$29,823 \$11,740 \$5,642 \$5,664 \$6,777

-- 1 Purchase obligations include agreements to purchase goods or services that are enforceable and legally binding on Intevac and that specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
+- Purchase obligations include agreements to purchase goods or services that are enforceable and legally binding on Intevac and that specify all significant terms, including fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
 Purchase obligations exclude agreements that are cancelable without penalty.
-These purchase obligations are related principally to inventory and other items. - 2 Intevac is unable to reliably estimate the timing of future payments related to uncertain tax positions; therefore, \$363,000 of unrecognized tax benefits has been excluded from the table above. - 3 Total excludes contractual obligations already recorded on the consolidated balance sheet as current liabilities (except other long-term liabilities) and certain purchase obligations. - 4 Total excludes contingent consideration that may be paid pursuant to asset purchases or business combinations.
+These purchase obligations are related principally to inventory and other items. - Intevac is unable to reliably estimate the timing of future payments related to uncertain tax positions; therefore, \$82,000 of unrecognized tax benefits has been excluded from the table above.

+- Total excludes contractual obligations already recorded on the consolidated balance sheet as current liabilities (except other long-term liabilities) and certain purchase obligations. - 4 Total excludes contingent consideration that may be paid pursuant to asset purchases or business combinations.